 From the Regional District of Central Okanagan

-Violators could receive a fine or be charged with the cost of putting out the fire.
-Residents are encouraged to report anyone illegally burning on a non-burning day by calling the Regional Fire Dispatch Centre at 250-469-8577.
+Violators could receive a fine and be charged the cost of the fire department response to a burning complaint.
+Residents are encouraged to report anyone who is illegally burning by calling the Regional Fire Dispatch Centre at 250-469-8577.